Randomized Block Low-Rank Matrix Compression by Tagging: Block Nullification in Uniform BLR Matrix Compression

 \section{Block Nullification in Uniform BLR Matrix Compression}

-In this section, we present a modification of the previous work of \cite{levitt2022linear} to develop a linear randomized compression algorithm for hierarchically block-separable (HBS) rank-structured matrices.
-This compression algorithm utilizes ``block nullification'' to form random sketches of admissible matrix blocks; these sketches are then used to compute basis matrices in an HBS representation according to the randomized rangefinding procedure of Section~\ref{sec:preliminaries_randomized}.
-The algorithm is also fully black-box, so that steps \ref{comp1}-\ref{comp3} above can be accomplished without access to individual matrix entries.
-Rather, it assumes access to fast black-box matrix multiplication, so that sample matrices $\mY = \ma \momega$ and $\mZ = \ma^* \mpsi$ can be formed efficiently given tall thin random test matrices $\momega, \mpsi \in \mathbb{R}^{N \times s}$ for $s = \mathcal{O}(k)$ for block-rank $k$.
+In this section, we modify the algorithm from \cite{levitt2022linear,Yesypenko23_RSRS} using ``block nullification'' to form random sketches of admissible matrix blocks.
+These sketches are then used to compute basis matrices in an HBS representation according to the randomized rangefinding procedure of Section~\ref{sec:preliminaries_randomized}.
+The algorithm is also fully black-box, accomplishing steps \ref{comp1}-\ref{comp3} without access to matrix entries.
+Rather, it assumes access to fast matrix multiplication, so that sample matrices $\mY = \ma \momega$ and $\mZ = \ma^* \mpsi$ are formed efficiently given tall thin random test matrices $\momega, \mpsi \in \mathbb{R}^{N \times s}$ for $s = \mathcal{O}(k)$ for block-rank $k$.

-The goal is then to ``reconstruct'' $\ma$ via steps~\ref{comp1}-\ref{comp3} using only the matrices $\mY, \mZ, \momega$, and $\mpsi$ (computed a priori) by the randomized rangefinder procedure in Section~\ref{sec:preliminaries_randomized}.
-However, each row of $\mY$, for instance, is a random linear combination of all columns of $\ma$ within a given block-row, including the columns belonging to inadmissible blocks.
-Block nullification yields ``clean'' random sketches from $\mY$ and $\mZ$ by excluding contributions from inadmissible blocks, without repeatedly applying $\ma$ or $\ma^*$ to tailored random test matrices that individually sample admissible blocks in each block-row or block-column.
+The goal is then to ``reconstruct'' $\ma$ via steps~\ref{comp1}-\ref{comp3} using only $\mY, \mZ, \momega$, and $\mpsi$ (computed a priori).
+However, each row of $\mY$, for instance, is a random linear combination of all columns of $\ma$ within a block-row, including the columns belonging to inadmissible blocks.
+Block nullification yields ``clean'' random sketches from $\mY$ and $\mZ$ by excluding contributions from inadmissible blocks, without repeatedly applying $\ma$ or $\ma^*$ to tailored random test matrices to individually sketch admissible blocks.

-While block nullification is suitable for flat or hierarchical rank-structured formats, its performance has only been investigated for hierarchically block-separable (HBS) matrices.
-As such, we first modify the block nullification procedure in this section to accommodate uniform BLR matrices under a strong admissibility condition.
-We then discuss its asymptotic complexity to emphasize that block nullification yields a larger pre-factor than our proposed technique in the next section.
+While block nullification is suitable for flat or hierarchical rank-structured formats, its performance has not been investigated for flat formats.
+As such, we first modify block nullification for strongly admissible uniform BLR matrices.
+We then discuss its asymptotic complexity to emphasize its larger pre-factor versus tagging.